tallywiesenberg/vote-gpt/README.md

 To get better search results, we replaced Google search with Tavily search, which is a search engine designed to be used in tandem with LLMs.
 Tavily can also accept questions as search queries, so we no longer needed GPT3.5 to convert the user questions into generic search queries.
 We decided to use the questions themselves as prompts, which simplified the main script and increased the accuracy and clarity of the final responses.

 ## Accomplishments that we're proud of
-One accomplishment we are proud of is having used prompt enginneering
+One accomplishment we are proud of is having leveraged prompt enginneering to get precise answers from messy, unorganized inputs.
+We consider this an accomplishment because precise answers will help provide our users action steps to overcoming obstacles they face in casting their ballot.

 ## What we learned
 From this experience, we learned how valuable human-centered design is for designing educational and public service technology tools.